dravila-sl/Research-Data-Management-Framework/DataStorage-file-naming-conventions.md

      <details>
        <summary>Example</summary>

-   _"tissuesample.csv" and "TissueSample.csv" are different files for the machine to load._
+   _"tissuesample.csv" and "TissueSample.csv" are different string for the machine._

      </details>
    </blockquote>